Charleston, Staten Island: Development

-In September 2017, developers announced the construction of Riverside Galleria, a 600,000 sqft shopping mall in the southern part of Charleston being designed by Studio V Architecture.
+In September 2017, developers announced the construction of Riverside Galleria, a 600,000 sqft shopping mall in the southern part of Charleston designed by Studio V Architecture.
 The mall would include amenities such as a waterfront park, elevated walkways, and green roofs, as well as a variety of shops that included restaurants, a "dine-in cinema", and a supermarket.
 However, plans for the mall were canceled in January 2019 due to community opposition.

-On March 17, 2022, the NYPL opened its first net-zero energy library in New York City, located in the Bricktown Commons shopping center on the South Shore.
+On March 17, 2022, the New York Public Library opened its first net-zero energy library in New York City, located in the Bricktown Commons shopping center on the South Shore.
 Designed by Ikon 5 Architects, nearly 100 percent of the building's energy will be derived from solar panels.
 The Charleston Library features "dedicated spaces for adults, teens, and children and flexible multi-purpose rooms for programs and classes."